PolySHAP: Extending KernelSHAP with Interaction-Informed Polynomial Regression: Paired KernelSHAP is Paired 2-PolySHAP

 We prove \cref{thm_paired_shap} by explicitly building the approximate solutions of KernelSHAP and 2-PolySHAP.
 Of particular help is a new technical projection lemma that we also use in the proof of \cref{thm_polyshap_consistency}.
 See \cref{appx_sec_proofs} for the details.

 \textbf{Generalizing Prior Work.} \cite{Mayer.2025} recently showed that paired KernelSHAP exactly recovers the Shapley values of games with interactions of at most size 2.
-This follows immediately from \cref{thm_paired_shap}, because 2-PolySHAP will precisely a game with order-2 interactions and paired Kernel SHAP will return the same solution.
-However, \cref{thm_paired_shap} is far more generally because it explains why paired sampling performs so well for \textit{all} games, not just a restricted class.
+This follows immediately from \cref{thm_paired_shap}, because 2-PolySHAP will precisely fit a game with order-2 interactions and paired KernelSHAP will return the same solution.
+However, \cref{thm_paired_shap} is far more general because it explains why paired sampling performs so well for \textit{all} games, not just a restricted class.

-\textbf{Higher Dimensional Extensions.} A natural question is whether similar results hold for higher order interactions.
+\textbf{Higher Dimensional Extensions.} A natural question is whether similar results hold for higher-order interactions.
 Suppose $k$ is an odd number, we find empirically that paired $(k+1)$-PolySHAP returns the same approximate Shapley values as paired $k$-PolySHAP.
-We conjecture that this pattern holds for all odd $k$ such that $1 \leq k < n$.
+We conjecture that this pattern holds for all odd $k$ such that $1 \leq k < d$.
 However, it is not obvious how to adapt our proof of Theorem \ref{thm_paired_shap}, since we would need the explicit mapping of $k+1$-PolySHAP representations to $k$-PolySHAP representations (this is clear when $k=1$, but not so for higher dimensions).